 Visit length: 3 – 4 days

 Well, how could I not start this list with Italy’s capital city, the charming Rome!
-Located in the central Lazio region, it is also the largest city in Italy, and Rome offers enough historical, artistic, and architectural attractions to keep you entertained for days!
+Located in the central Lazio region, it is also the largest and most important city in Italy, and Rome offers enough historical, artistic, and architectural attractions to keep you entertained for days!

 In fact, this beautiful city brims with world-famous landmarks like the Colosseum, the Roman forum, the iconic Trevi Fountain (save some coins for your wishes!), the Vatican, the Sistine Chapel, and the majestic Saint Peter’s Basilica.